KIRK BRADDAN OLD CHURCH.

 Nearer Union Mills, and very pleasantly situated between the Dhoo and the Glass, is the fine building of the Isle of Man Lunatic Asylum, one of the best of its kind.
 We get a good view of this building from the railway just after we leave Union Mills, where we will now return.

-Jogging along past cheerful-looking villas and farmhouses nestled among the trees, we see on the left the tall shaft of the Foxdale Mines, and Marown old church on the high ground in the distance, with the pretty little new church on the right.
-We now come in full view of the majestic Greeba Mountain, charmingly situated at the foot of which is the pretty little village of
+the Foxdale Mines, and Marown old church on the high ground in the distance, with the pretty little new church on the right.

 A longer walk, but one that should certainly be taken if time permits, is that to Glen Darragh, about seven miles.
 Crossing the line and the Dhoo, we climb Archallagan Hill, on-which is Marown old church, which we saw just now from the train.
 Turning up a lane on the right, a little beyond the church, we come to some stones set upright in a field, and called St. Patrick's Chair, in which tradition says the saint sat to bless the people.
 Returning to the road, we proceed till four roads meet, and taking the one on the left, trudge on through the village of Cooil, skirting the foot of Mount Murray until we come to another series of Druidical remains called the Stone Circle, and probably marking the site of an ancient burial. ground.
 We then get a lovely view of the surrounding country, with the giant hills in the background.

-Resuming our railway journey, with the two Greeba mansions on our right, we pass on the left the Ballacurry river, which finds its outlet at Peel, past the Round Meadow, and presently see ahead of us the Slieu Whallin mountain, Corrin's Tower on Peel Hill, and running by Ballacraine, and through a sandstone cutting we see the Church, and are at the little station of
+on Peel Hill, and running by Ballacraine, and through a sandstone cutting we see the Church, and are at the little station

 Opposite Tynwald is St. John's Church, an elegant little building, and close to it a pretty Nonconformist chapel.
 A little over two miles from St. John's is the lovely Glen Helen, unique for its sylvan beauty among the wild fastnesses of Mona.
 Taking the road passing the Tynwald, we soon come to the Neb stream, which flows direct into the Glen, and following it, we presently cross a wooden footbridge, and get into Glen Mooar.
 Here we shall see the beautiful baby Suspension Bridge leading to the Quarries and the Swiss Cottage, a charming Hotel belonging to the Company owning the Glen.
 The natural advantages of the place have been greatly enhanced by planting an immense number of trees of every variety, and the Manx people seem to appreciate the enterprise, which is very successful.
 Following the right-hand side of the stream for about a mile, we come to a spot where the water divides, the branch on the left hand tumbling down some twenty feet through a narrow gorge, and forming the far-famed Rhenass waterfall, to the top of which we may ascend, and be well repaid for our trouble.

-Continuing our journey by the iron horse from St. Johns, with the Ramsey line branching off to the right, we cross the NeG, pass the Abbey Clay Works, and again meeting the pretty little river, follow by its side, getting on the left a glimpse of St. Patrick's Church, overshadowed by the grim Cronkna-Irey-Lhaa, and Peel Hill surmounted by Corrin's Tower, shortly after find ourselves at
+Continuing our journey by the iron horse from St. Johns, with the Ramsey line branching off to the right, we cross the Neb, pass the Abbey Clay Works, and again meeting the pretty little river, follow by its side, getting on the left a glimpse of St. Patrick's Church, overshadowed by the grim Cronkna-Irey-Lhaa, and Peel Hill surmounted by Corrin's Tower, shortly after find ourselves at

 The principal and almost only attractions of Peel are the ruins of the Cathedral and Castle, of which an illustration is given on the next page.
 Turning out of the station, and to the left down the Quay stone pier, to the right of which is the strand, with its quaint fishers' houses, can take a ferryboat to St. Patrick's Isle, or which is far better, we can - cross the footbridge at the top of the Harbour just above the station, and walk along the top of Horse Hill, which is joined to St. Patrick's Isle by a narrow artificial causeway.
 From the hill a fine view of The Castle is obtained, together with the safe and commodious Harbour, which, in the fishing season, often shelters a hundred and fifty sail.
 We enter by a very ancient portcullis over a thousand years old.
 Everything is old and ruinous, but magnificent in its decay; the immense pillars, the widespreading arches, and disused altars cannot but impress one.